PatrickMarinich/Mario-Kart-Stats-Project/README.md

     - Shock Dodges Increased from 2 to 4 points

-**v2.3** *(5/13/22)*
+v2.3 (5/13/22)

-* Blue Shells hit and Blue Shells Dodges implementation
+- Blue Shells hit and Blue Shells Dodges implementation
-* Updated Kart Score and Seeding to include these metrics
+- Updated Kart Score and Seeding to include these metrics
-* New Leaderboards for Blue Shells
+- New Leaderboards for Blue Shells
-* Added New Selection option for user entering Blue Shell Data
+- Added New Selection option for user entering Blue Shell Data
-* Updated the Display Player Stats Function to include Blue Shells
+- Updated the Display Player Stats Function to include Blue Shells
-* Re-orginized Kart Score using Constant variables to allow for quick balance adjustments in the future.
+- Re-orginized Kart Score using Constant variables to allow for quick balance adjustments in the future.
-* Added Headings and sections so that the google collab Table of Contents was usuable
+- Added Headings and sections so that the google collab Table of Contents was usuable
-* Re-orginized code into these sections so that similar functions are in the same grouping, allows for ease of access
+- Re-orginized code into these sections so that similar functions are in the same grouping, allows for ease of access

-**v2.2** *(Jan 7 2022)*
+v2.2 (Jan 7 2022)
-* Re-design of player stats output
+- Re-design of player stats output
-* Re-orginization of code execution order for determining when the database is updated compared to finding track MVPs
-* Points Per Race Leaderbaord
+- Re-orginization of code execution order for determining when the database is updated compared to finding track MVPs -Points Per Race Leaderbaord
-* A Feature to view all track MVPs at once
+-A Feature to view all track MVPs at once
-* Re-design of user input options
+-Re-design of user input options
-* Track Nickname functionality for user inputs (currently 77 working track nicknames)
+-Track Nickname functionality for user inputs (currently 77 working track nicknames)

+v2.1 (Jan 4 2022)
+- Optimization
+- Changes to 'Kart Score'
+- MVP Leaderboards Per Track

+v2.0 (Jan 3 2022)
+ - Adds Shock Dodges
+ - Adds GP Wins
+ - Adds Total Race Count
+ - Leaderboards

+v1.1 (Jan 2nd 2022)
+ - Moved the Main Method into a private method, this reduced the need for scrolling

+v1.0 (December 27 2021 - December 31st 2021)
+ - Importing and Saving Race Data
+ - Editing singular race scores incase of mistakes
+ - Viewing Track Records + Best Player on the Track
+ - Viewing Player Records